MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/fullscreen-api.md

 Using the Fullscreen API, you can direct a user's attention to specific elements while you hide distracting backgrounds or other apps, presenting content in the browser's full screen (kiosk) mode.

+> [!NOTE]
-> NOTE:  As of Microsoft Edge (build 10240+), this API is unprefixed.
+>  As of Microsoft Edge (build 10240+), this API is unprefixed.
 Because the W3C fullscreen specification is not yet final, most browser vendors prefix the API with a unique identifier.
 It's a good idea to have a single function that requests full-screen mode across all prefixes, like most of the examples shown here.
 For better performance, put the W3C API name first, followed by the prefixed versions.

 This table shows the JavaScript and CSS members of the Fullscreen API.